OpenZeppelin/openzeppelin-whitepaper/whitepaper.md

 uncompromised state, or forking a contract are some of the possibilities.

-![Illustration of automatic upgrade mechanism for example in section 3.2.4.
+![Illustration of automatic upgrade mechanism.
 Previously, version 1.2 was the "Latest version", with the highest amount of ZEP vouched.
 As versions 1.3a and 1.3b are introduced, users move their vouched tokens to them, having 80\% vouching version 1.3b and 20\% vouch version 1.3a.
 Version 1.3b becomes then the "Latest